Fees for new Fellows or renewals for the period of January 1 to June 30, 2023

-Renewal fee (covers in-person talks, Zoom access to in-person talks, Book Club, colloquia, excursions, Meet my Colleagues, and special events).
-The fee is comprised of the renewal fee for the Faculty Club plus $80 for Senior College:
+Fellowship fees (cover in-person talks, Zoom access to in-person talks, Book Club, colloquia, excursions, Meet my Colleagues, and special events).
+The fee is comprised of the fee for the Faculty Club plus $40 for Senior College:

-The Faculty Club will bill for these renewal fees on their July statement.
-Do not pay Senior College directly.
+The Faculty Club will bill for these fees directly.
+Do not pay Senior College.
 The Faculty Club will collect both their renewal fee and the Senior College fee.

-NEW: Limited access discount for those who self-identify as unable to come to the Faculty Club for reasons of health or geography: $135 not including Faculty Club membership; includes all Senior College activities presented via Zoom.
+NEW: Limited access discount for those who self-identify as unable to come to the Faculty Club for reasons of health or geography: $65 not including Faculty Club membership; includes all Senior College activities presented via Zoom.
 Register for this limited access fellowship by clicking on this link.
-IMPORTANT: also cancel your Faculty Club membership if you already have one.

 One of the College’s most popular activities has been the series of weekly talks during the academic year, and often into the summer.
 These are currently presented in a hybrid format–both in person at the Faculty Club and simultaneously online via Zoom.
 The presenters are both Fellows reporting on their recent work and outside academic speakers from the local area.
 The topics are wide-ranging and cover a broad spectrum of disciplines and subjects.
 The format calls for an approximately 50-minute talk followed by a coffee break and then a discussion period.
 The talks are usually recorded and made available on the College’s YouTube channel.
 (The discussion sessions, which are often very lively, are not recorded.)
 These talks are so popular that in-person seating is limited, and Fellows and Faculty Club members are given priority, although others are welcome if space permits.